Hui-Ying/Graphene-automatic-detection/README.md

 - Demonstration of SVM results(GT: ground truth; G: green; R: red)
 <img src="/images/SVM.png" width="600" height="600"><br />

-- Demonstration of BT-Net results
+- Demonstration the results of BT-Net compared to Otsu's method
 - (a) and (b)The result using BT–Net compared to Otsu's method for bilayer graphene.(c)  and  (d)The result using BT–Net compared to Otsu's method for monolayer graphene.

 <img src="/images/otsuRGBNN_compare.png" width="600" height="700">

-- Demonstration of Otsu' result

 ## References
 [1] K. S. Novoselov, A. Mishchenko, A. Carvalho, and A. H. C. Neto, “2d materials and van der waals heterostructures,” Science, vol. 353, no. 6298, p. aac9439, 2016.